-India Lok Sabha election 2024 phase 3: Who votes and what’s at stake?
+India Lok Sabha election 2024 Phase 3: Who votes and what’s at stake?

 Results are to be released on June 4.

-Which parties rule the states that vote in the third phase?
+Which parties rule the states that vote in Phase 3?

 - The BJP governs Assam, Chhattisgarh, Goa, Gujarat, Madhya Pradesh and Uttar Pradesh.